mspfa/mspfa/README.md

 1. Clone or download this repository.

-2. Open a terminal in the repository's directory].
+2. Open a terminal in the repository's directory.

 3. Enter `npm i` to install the project's dependencies.